clojurists-together/clojuriststogether.org/resources/markdown/news/committee-candidate-announcement.md

 #### Nola Stowe - Laurens Van Houtven - Nicolas Modrzyk - John Stevenson - Travis McNeill

 Thanks to everyone who applied to join the Clojurists Together Committee.
 Here we present the 5 candidates, and their short bios so you can learn a little bit about each one.
+You can vote for your favorite candidates _*here*_.

 ## Candidate Profiles